yehaozz/Interactive-Lab-Hub/Final_project/README.md

 (led_strip) pi@ixe00:~/Interactive-Lab-Hub/Final_project $ pip install -r requirements.txt
 ```

-There might be compatibility issues, most of which can be solved by searching the error message (google, stack overflow).
+It will take a while to install all the requirements.
+Although we have tested it several times, there might still be compatibility issues.
+However, most of them should be solved by searching the error message (google, stack overflow).

 ## Configuration & Tests